What's the Big Idea?: classic and contemporary short stories

 How will I be taught, and will there be any work outside the class?

-In each session there will be a brief introduction by the tutor followed by an informal but focused discussion of the selected short story for that session.
+In each session there will be a brief introduction by the tutor followed by an informal but focused discussion of the selected short stories for that session.

 Are there any other costs?
 Is there anything I need to bring?